lpaseen/ht16k33/README.md

 # ht16k33
-This library is used to allow an arduino like platform talk to the htk1633 chip to do things like turn on LEDs or scan keys
+This library is used to allow an arduino like platform talk to the holtek ht16k33 chip to do things like turn on/off LEDs or scan keys